echojc/Tamago/README.md

 There is a
 [demo applet](http://www.asahi-net.or.jp/~cs8k-cyu/bulletml/bulletml_applet_e.html)
 on the official BulletML reference site.
-This implementation differs from that of the demo slightly to correct perceived bugs in the reference implementation.
+This implementation handles several cases differently from that of the reference implementation.

 ### `<wait>`